mfasiolo/mgcViz/README.md

 ck <- check2D(b, x1 = "x1", x2 = "x2", type = "tnormal")
 ```

-Similarly to `l_gridCheck2D`, `l_glyphs2D` bin the residuals according to two covariates, but the user-defined function used to summarize the residuals in each bin has to return a `data.frame` rather than a scalar.
+Similarly to `l_gridCheck2D`, `l_glyphs2D` bins the residuals according to two covariates, but the user-defined function used to summarize the residuals in each bin has to return a `data.frame` rather than a scalar.
 Here is
 an example:
 ```R
 glyFun <- function(.d){